19 March 2016 the 28th Running of the HAT Run

 liked to run in the park.
 After the event I was asked why we

 didn't extend the course another mile and make it a 50K.
 So in

 Phil Anderson is the co-founder of the HAT Run (the A in HAT) and a 20-plus year veteran of running ultras.
 He served as the president of our local running club for nearly 10 years.
-Phil celebrated his fifth-year anniversary of surviving a stroke, a month after the 2007 HAT Run.
-Phil has focused his attention on stroke awareness and fund raising for the National Stroke Association.
-He has established a new 5K race in our area to draw attention to the impacts of stroke, recovery and life after.
-Phil has a webpage on firstgiving.com for those interested in making a donation.
-Phil is back into running and has recently completed a number of ultras.
+Phil celebrated his sixth-year anniversary of surviving a stroke, a month after the 2007 HAT Run.

-Phil, Tim, Mike and I continue to strive for an event that is both accessable to first-time ultra runners and a challenging (read as fun) early season training run for veterans.
-We had great coverage in the July/August Trail Runner Magazine, and we feel special thanks to both runner/author Barry Lewis for the article and runner/photographer Geoffrey Baker for the photos.
+Tim Gavin and Ginn White are now the co-directors since Phil retired.
+We will continue to strive for an event that is both accessable to first-time ultra runners and a challenging (read as fun) early season training run for veterans.
+We had great coverage in the July/August Trail Runner Magazine, and we give special thanks to both runner/author Barry Lewis for the article and runner/photographer Geoffrey Baker for the photos.

 Our goal is to ensure we keep the cost of the race down, the level of race premiums up, and that early entrants get the size they select.
-This year, our cost to use the park has gone up and we have not raised our entry fee in years.
-We will need to raise the entry to $68 this year.
+Last year, our cost rose $1 to $76.
+This was to cover the increase per-user-fee of the park.

 Every year, it is good to see past entrants and the new faces, as well.
 We are seeing a new generation of runners entering the sport.
 Many have only run in high-tech fabrics and don't know of the days when a versatile ultra shirt was a long sleeve cotton dress shirt - roll up the sleeves if you get hot - with a button down collar, of course.